What are the downsides of the contraceptive pill?

 Next

-Can my leaky gut reduce progesterone levels?
+Can leaky gut affect your progesterone levels?